gangtao/pyflow/README.md

 ## Open Issues and Todo list

-- Now a static execution engine (run once per a node stack) is supported, need to consider how to support streaming engine
+- Now a static execution engine (run once per a node in a seperated process) is supported, no streaming support
-- Port type support and validations
+- Port type validations is not implemented
 - Support running each function as a docker instance instead of python eval which is much more secure and flexible
 - UI improvements, lots of things to do